 - The decision of the Admission Committee will be final.

-- Age restrictions are as on the 1st April of the year of joining are as follows:
+- Age specifications as on the 1st of April of the year of joining are as follows:

 Class IV: Between 8 years to 9 years